 Always something to look forward to.
 You've got to make things to look forward to.
 If you give yourself a project ...
 To get out of bed you need something you've either got to do, or you look forward to or you create.
 Even if you have to create a reason for living, it is up to the individual.
-Female, 79, Community associate a sense of purpose with a higher level meaning or that which is enacted at a "grander"
+Female, 79, Community

 I don't want to die as I'm having too much fun.
 I think if I had nothing to do, I'd most probably just lie down and die.
 Which is what some people do.
 When you get to our age you have to keep yourself busy.
 You need a reason to get up.
-Male, 68, Community scale than did others.
-For this group purpose was something that was important for other people but less so for themselves.
+Male, 68, Community